3lvis/OfflineCRUDDemo/README.md

 Similar to the insert method with the main difference is that this updates a task instead of creating it.
 If the update fails it gets queued until the next sync happens.

 ## Delete
+To delete items we'll use the `deletedLocally` flag to track what item was marked for deletion and also to provide a quick user experience without loading indicators.

 ## Unique ID